sdungs/E4control/README.md

 ## Installation
 Python [pip](https://pypi.python.org/pypi/pip) is needed, install it if it is not available yet.
-Please note, that the sht-sensor requires python 3 to run.
+Please note, that the software is only tested with python3 & pip3, although it may work with python2 as well.
+At least the sht-sensor requires python 3 to run.
 1. download or clone this repository
 2. open a terminal and change directory to E4control
-3. to install enter: `pip install .` (Again: pip3 needed.)
+3. to install enter: `pip install .` (Again: Ensure pip3 usage.)
 4. *(add PATH to .bashrc)*

 ## How to run scripts?